Lee-Enfield No. 4 MK. I (T) sniper rifle

 2 – T32908 Royal Armouries Museum, Leeds https://royalarmouries.org/collection/object/object-270739

 4 – V37975 Private collection ex-Robert Etherington Collection in 2011.
-Subject of your YouTube video on Forgotten Weapons “L8(T)” https://www.youtube.com/watch?v=F5axeVX84gs
+Subject of your YouTube video on Forgotten Weapons.
+Now owned by a private collector in the USA.
+It was imported to the USA by Brian Dick of BDL Ltd. “L8(T)” https://www.youtube.com/watch?v=F5axeVX84gs

 6 – X32437 Royal Armouries Museum, Leeds https://royalarmouries.org/collection/object/object-270738

 The FN did not prove to be satisfactory as a sniper rifle, so some more experiments were carried out and after looking at the success civilian target shooters were having with heavy free=floating barrels, the British came up with the L42A1 sniper rifle.
 This was a connversion of about 1,200 No. 4 (T) sniper rifles to 7.62×51 mm NATO.
-Canada chose to go with the Parker-Hale C3 Sniper Rifle whoch was a P-H 1200TX fitted with an Austrian Kahles ZF 69 scope that Canada called the C2.
+Canada chose to go with the Parker-Hale C3 Sniper Rifle which was a P-H 1200TX fitted with an Austrian Kahles ZF 69 scope that Canada called the C2.

-LINKS TO OTHER PAGES OF MINE
+LINKS TO OTHER WEB PAGES:

 OTHER WEB SITES TO LOOK FOR

 NRA American Rifleman video on YouTube about a No. 4 Mk.
-I (T) Rifle serial number C37776 ? and scope 18218.
-(There are minor errors e.g. showing a cased L42A1 whilst talking about the No. 15 Mk.
-I chest.)
+I (T) Rifle serial number D37776 ?(last digit uncertain) and scope 18218, matching set.
+There are minor errors e.g. showing a cased L42A1 with scope case numbered 26138 whilst talking about the No. 15 Mk.
+I chest.
+They do speak about the later 7.62mm L42A1 version, made from No. 4 (T) rifles.

-YouTube video ” Enfield Rifle No4Mk1T 1945 M47C CFC 2018″ in which “Riflechair” fires his BSA No. 4 Mk.
+“Riflechair” fires his BSA No. 4 Mk.
 I (T) without scope and bracket.

 M1907 Sling This was an American sling that was the normal issue with the No. 4 (T) sniper rifles.